canonical/lxd/doc/security.md

 More details on container security and the kernel features we use can be found on the [LXC security page](https://linuxcontainers.org/lxc/security/).

-### Prevent container name leakage
+### Container name leakage

-Both `/sys/kernel/slab` and `/proc/sched_debug` make it easy to list all cgroups on the system and by extension, all containers.
+The default server configuration makes it easy to list all cgroups on a system and, by extension, all running containers.

-If this is something you'd like to see blocked, make sure you have the following done before any container is started:
+You can prevent this name leakage by blocking access to `/sys/kernel/slab` and `/proc/sched_debug` before you start any containers.
+To do so, run the following commands:

     chmod 400 /proc/sched_debug
     chmod 700 /sys/kernel/slab/